K33P-repo/K33P_Smart_Contract/backend/POSTMAN_DEPLOYMENT_GUIDE.md

 - The collection includes automatic token extraction for seamless testing
 - All endpoints are pre-configured with sample request bodies
 - Environment variables are automatically managed where possible
-- The collection supports both localhost development and production testing
+- The collection is configured for production testing on Render
 - Some endpoints require valid Twilio credentials to function properly

 ## Troubleshooting

 - **500 Errors**: Usually indicate missing environment variables (Twilio, database, etc.)
 - **401 Errors**: Check that JWT token is properly set after login
-- **Connection Errors**: Verify the correct base_url for your environment
+- **Connection Errors**: Verify the production server is accessible at https://k33p-backend-i9kj.onrender.com
 - **Timeout Errors**: Increase timeout values in CLI or check server status